manugentile/manugentile.github.io/courses/sql/2_command-types/4_tcl.md

 ## Commit

-It’s used for saving data permanently on database.
+It's used for saving data permanently on database.

-Once a transaction has been committed, it’s not possible to restore its previous state.
+Once a transaction has been committed, it's not possible to restore its previous state.

 <u>It only works on DML commands.</u>